The Alpha Classic Racing V8 Vantage

 Wait, no. That's a Vantage GT12, and it's how Aston Martin built the car.

 Style is entirely subjective and everyone's taste will differ.
 I'm a fan of car modification in general, so long as it's done well.
 Even if something doesn't suit my personal taste, I can still appreciate it if it's a well-done build.
 Getting into Aston Martins and learning the unspoken rules of modifying them was a bit of a challenge for me simply because I had to learn to politically manage the extremely conservative "consensus" of the owner community.
-I'm not a fan of being PC.
+I'm not a fan of being PC (politically correct).
 Not that I like being offensive or try to intentionally be offensive, of course.
-I just prefer a healthy debate over honest, opposing viewpoints.
+I just prefer a healthy debate between honest, opposing viewpoints.
 There's nothing wrong with disagreeing so long as it isn't done in a hostile manner.

 Anyway, I digress.
 Well, the bottle of wine I've gone through digresses.
 The second bottle that I'm still working on doesn't have much to say.
 Yet.
 There's always a "yet" when Bottle Two has joined the game.